cms-urg/Video-Styles/README.md

 ## Contents

-- data: Stores raw experiment data with sensitive columns anonymized.
+- data: Stores experiment data, which include session durations, survey responses, and code submission grades.
-  **NOTE: THIS HAS NOT BEEN PUBLISHED YET**

 - questions: Contains questions used for creating the coding walkthrough videos, as well as those given to participants in the experiment.